 My plan had always been to stay just for one contract.
 I never saw flying as a long-term career.
 For me it was always just a way to be able to travel and see the world for a few years before I would settle down.
 But it was a great job – the positives definitely outweighed the negatives.
 It seemed like the easy option to just renew another contract.
 Bu did I want easy, or did I want a challenge and to get out of my comfort zone and learn something new again?

-So many crew say they will only stay for one contract and end up staying 10 years.
+I met many a Flight Attendant who said they will only stay for one contract and end up staying 10 years.
 Partly because it is a great lifestyle and partly because they just don’t know what other job they could do if they quit flying.
 I didn’t want to be like these people though, single and still flying at 40 years old!
 I had dreams and I didn’t want them to stay dreams forever – I wanted to put them into reality!

 So I made a list of reasons to quit flying and leave the Middle East, and reasons to stay.
 Sometimes having everything written down in front of you can make difficult decisions easier.
 Here were my reasons: